 - The Crises of the European Union.

 Publications: O'Leary has written or co-written over fifty journal articles and over one hundred chapters in edited volumes, as well as hundreds of newspaper, magazine and encylopedia articles.
-He has written, co-written, edited and co-edited twenty-one books and collections, which are listed below.
+He has written, co-written, edited and co-edited twenty-two books and collections, which are listed below.